cloudops/docs/os/booting-on-cloudca.md

 ```

 The $public_ipv4 substitution variable is not supported in cloud-config on
 cloud.ca.
-To use a multi-region cluster, the cluster and the port-forwarding must be configured manually.
+To use a multi-region cluster, the cluster configuration and the port-forwarding must be done manually.

 ### Adding More Machines